Raptor56MTG/DiscordDraftBot/README.md

 - dependencies and environment are both handled with pipenv.
 - You can host this anywhere, but I will specify how to set this up on Heroku.
 - I have included some example txt files as placeholders for credentials, links, and keys.
-These are mostly there to help you ensure you have everything you need and should be deleted later on.
+These will help you ensure you have everything you need and should be deleted later on.
 - Make sure that keys, tokens, credentials, links, and other secrets do not get published or posted in the wrong places!
 Store them as secrets in a secure manner.
 I have placeholders for these in the example text files.
 These can be used to help ensure you have all the needed credentials, and can be deleted afterwards.

 ## Setup steps